Bundesautobahn 10: Planning

 The route between the triangle Nuthetal and the triangle Potsdam should be expanded eight-lane.
 The construction costs are estimated at around 123 million euros, the plan approval decision is available since January 2013.
 61 additional truck parking spaces are planned for the Michendorf service area.
 The afforestation as a compensatory measure for the environment are now carried out close to local complaints, instead of as originally planned by Ribbeck or Thyrow, also the use of open-pored asphalt (whispering asphalt) at Michendorf has now been included in the planning.
-On the noise barriers to be built originally photovoltaic systems were planned with a capacity of about 7.5 MWp.
+On the noise barriers to be built, photovoltaic systems were originally planned, with a capacity of about 7.5 MWp.
 The tendering procedure for the construction of these "solar noise barriers" started in September 2013 and a private investor was to be found for this purpose.
-This was to bear the costs of increasing the originally planned six to eight-meter-high noise barriers to about ten meters and recover the associated additional costs of marketing the solar power.
+This was to bear the costs of increasing the originally planned six- to eight-meter-high noise barriers to about ten meters and recover the associated additional costs of marketing the solar power.
 After no investor found this, the project for the construction of the photovoltaic systems and the increase of the noise protection walls is considered as failed.
-The start of construction of the section took place with the official ground-breaking ceremony on March 31, 2016, the costs are now reported at 150 million euros.
+Construction of the section started with the official ground-breaking ceremony on 31 March 2016; the costs are now reported at 150 million euros.

 The section between the triangle Werder and Groß Kreutz is to be expanded to six lanes.
 These measures are in the urgent need of the Federal Transport Infrastructure Plan.
 The replacement of the bridge over the Zernsee between the junctions Phöben and Leest has already been built six lanes, with currently only two lanes are released in each direction.
 Furthermore, the six-lane extension between Groß Kreutz and Havelland is planned (further demand with planning rights).
 In the area of the Berlin-Spandau interchange, the overpass of the newly built Federal Highway 5 has already been prepared for the upcoming expansion, as well as the double bridge over the Havel Canal in the further course.